writing

 Photo by Amber Kipp, first result on Unsplash ‘cat’

-Another clear example of inhuman but valuable features is the artifacts present on an image from using a zoom lens.
-These artifacts turn out to have discriminatory power for the class of dogs.
-Commonly we photograph dogs outside, and at a distance; while cats are indoors (and wear bowties!).
-These features are valuable to learn, and an overly restrictive model would lose out on these rich and fascinating features.
+Another example: zoom lens artifacts.
+These have discriminatory power for dogs.
+We photograph dogs outside, at a distance; cats stay indoors (and wear bowties!).
+An overly restrictive model would miss these rich features.

-1. A Lack of Sufficiency - DNNs assume all discriminatory features are sufficient.
-That is if the only images the network sees with black and yellow stripes are school buses, then that is a sufficient feature to classify a school bus.
-A human however would consider that a mere predictive indicator, without jumping to a conclusion.
-I suspect the necessary conditions are often not the most discriminatory ones (a school bus must be a bus taking children to school and could be any color).
-The current brand of DNNs do not even attempt to find multiple conditions if one is sufficiently predictive.
+- A Lack of Sufficiency - DNNs assume all discriminatory features are sufficient.
+If the only images with black and yellow stripes are school buses, that becomes a sufficient feature.
+A human would treat it as a mere indicator, not a conclusion.
+The necessary conditions (a bus taking children to school, of any color) often aren’t the most discriminatory.
+Current DNNs don’t seek multiple conditions if one predicts well enough.

 Footnotes